CALIPSO-project/SPINacc/README.md

     ```
     By default, `main.py` will look for the `DEF_Trunk` directory.
 SPINacc supports passing other configuration / job directories as arguments to `main.py`.

-    The results of the tasks are located in your **EXE_DIR**.
+    Results are located in your **EXE_DIR** under `MLacc_results.csv`.
+Visualisations of R2, Slope and dNRMSE are located for each component in `Eval_all_biomassCpool.png`, `Eval_all_litterCpool.png` and `Eval_all_somCpool.png`.

+    For other versions of ORCHIDEE, for instance, CNP2, outputs will be structured similarly.

-#### Setting up baseline reproducibility checks:
+#### Set up baseline reproducibility checks

+It is possible to run a set of baseline checks that compare the code to some reference output.
-SPINacc will run the baseline tests if the following steps are taken.
-These tests are important to run when changes are made to the code to ensure that regressions have not been unexpectedly introduced.
+These tests are important to ensure that regressions have not been unexpectedly introduced during development.
+Currently, these checks only work for the Trunk version of ORCHIDEE.

 1. From Zenodo, Download `Reproducibility_tests_reference.zip`, unzip and store it in a directory `/your/path/to/reference/`